 Add the shredded cheddar cheese to the bottom of the cooked pie pan.

-In another bowl, mix the eggs and milk and pour the mixture over the top of the sausage.
+In another bowl, mix the eggs and milk and pour the egg mixture over the top of the sausage.

 Thankfully, I had the pan on a cookie sheet and didn’t get milk all over, but it took me a minute to figure out why there was milk coming out below the pie!
 Oops.

 Bake the quiche for 35-45 minutes.

 Check the edges of your crust after about 20 minutes.
-If it’s getting pretty brown cover it with a pie shield so it won’t burn.
+If it’s getting pretty brown, cover it with a pie shield so it won’t burn.

 Check for doneness with a knife in the center.
 If it comes out clean, it’s done.
 If not, cook it a little longer.
 I ended up cooking mine for almost 45 minutes.